 Scheduled Tribes is an important aspect that you must cover for the UPSC exam.
-You must know how many tribes in India?
+You must know how many tribes there are in India?
 And the important tribes in India along with the scheduled tribes in India.

-According to Article 366(25) of the Constitution of India, they are certain groups which are scheduled in compliance with Article 342 of the Constitution.
+According to Article 366(25) of the Constitution of India, they are certain groups that are scheduled in compliance with Article 342 of the Constitution.
 Article 342 of the Constitution of India also states that: The Scheduled Tribes are the tribes or tribal communities or are part of or groups within those tribes and tribal communities that have been designated as such by the President in a public notice.

 According to the 2011 Census, 104 million Scheduled Tribes constitute 8.6 per cent of the population of the nation.
 These Scheduled Tribes are spread primarily in forested and hilly regions throughout the country.

 |Shy of touch at large with the group|

 Who are Tribes?